 Best Family-Friendly Hikes & Trails in Columbia

-Below, you’ll find six beautiful spots that are ideal for families — meaning they’re relatively short, easy to navigate, and include kid-friendly features.
-Getting more in touch with nature provides a host of benefits for kids and adults alike.
-Several studies have shown that exploring natural settings can be a predictor of happiness.
-Connecting to nature can also inspire your family to take on a more active role in preserving the earth.
+Below, you’ll find six beautiful spots that are ideal for families — meaning they’re relatively short, easy to navigate and include kid-friendly features.
+Getting more in touch with nature provides physical, mental and emotional benefits for kids and adults alike.

 Happy trails, everyone!

 Round up the kiddos to explore Columbia’s largest lake!
 Lake Elkhorn features a 1.9 mile main lake loop (just follow the blue) with a playground and plenty of shady resting spots.
 Great for fishing, bird-watching, biking, or just taking a good old-fashioned stroll.
 If your kids are older and have a bit more stamina, there’s a popular 3.4 mile trail they’ll love (details and directions here).

 CA Insider Tip

 “Feeling adventurous?
 Pick up the Patuxent Branch Trail from the Broken Land Parkway side of Elkhorn, and enjoy a nice trail that goes all the way to Savage.
 It’s paved in some parts with views of Patuxent Branch wetlands, winds through some neighborhoods, and even includes an ant’s eye view of an elevated section of 95.
 There are plenty of sites to see along the way and places to explore off trail.” -Cindy Brown, Graphic Designer, CA Marketing & Communications